sandrina-p/essential-webpack-boilerplate/README.md

 ## How to Add Multiple files
 This boilerplate is set for only 1 page: `index.html` but is easy to add more pages.
 You just need to add the HTML and JS files to `config/webpack.config.js`:

+### Add HTML file
-1. On `line 76` you have all your project Pages.
+- On `line 76` you have all your project Pages.
 Each `new HtmlWebpackPlugin` is used to create a new page.

 ```js
 // YOUR PROJECT PAGES